oscardelben/RailsOneClick/README.md

 Project Roadmap:

-* Finish installation screen.
-Add log view and handle errors.
-* Create manage your apps view. his view will include handy controls for managing your apps, starting the server, etc
+* Create manage your apps view.
+This view will include handy controls for managing your apps, starting the server, etc
 * Create help sections and tips.
 Things will go wrong, help users when they're stuck